 Paul Ahlstrand: The Sunday Hang

 After graduating, Paul returned to Boston with the intention of studying with Bill Pierce, but left after only three lessons to tour the country with a top 40 band.
 After being on the road for an entire year he once again returned to Boston, this time to freelance, teach privately and study with Charlie Banacos.
-In 1992 he began a ten-year stint with popular R&B vocalist Toni Lynn Washington.
-He arranged and co-produced Washington's first Tone-Cool Records release, "Blues at Midnight," which garnered W.C.
-Handy and NAIRD award nominations.
-He joined Washington’s road band, traveling to festivals throughout the U.S. and Europe, and contributed to her two follow-up CDs, "Good Things” and “It’s My Turn Now.”
+In 1992 he began a ten-year stint with R&B vocalist Toni Lynn Washington.
+He arranged and co-produced Toni’s first Tone-Cool Records release.
+“Blues At Midnight” which garnered W.C.
+Handy and Naird award nominations.
+He joined Washington’s road band, traveling to festivals throughout the U.S. and Europe, and contributed to her two follow-up CD’s, “Good Things” and “It’s My Turn Now.”
 His proven successes earned him credits on other Tone-Cool releases by The Love Dogs, Mike Welch and Susan Tedeschi’s Grammy-nominated “Wait For Me,” including a killer horn arrangement on the title track.